admindatahandbook/book/05_02b_state_lars.md

 Security in the context of setting up data storage is the prevention of unauthorized access to the data.
 No solution is ever without risk, although risk can be reduced with the proper safeguards.
 The proper configuration and maintenance of the storage device is key in preventing unauthorized access to the data.
 For instance, the Equifax data breach in 2017 was a result of Equifax failing to apply a security patch for a known vulnerability of the software that Equifax utilized for its website; the software vendor had already released a patch when the breach occurred yet Equifax had neglected to deploy the update.
 In addition to properly applying security updates and configuring access, the encryption of the data on the server can provide the final line of defense in the event that an adversary does get access to the server.
 This can protect against both unauthorized remote access via software vulnerabilities or physical access where the storage device itself is compromised.

+> Full disk encryption

+(JIM)

+#### Data access controls

+(JIM)

-#### Cloud storage
+#### Transfer mechanisms

+> Rewrite as transfer mechanisms (not storage)

-In lieu of maintaining storage systems on site, utilizing a cloud storage service is an alternative for data providers and researchers looking to store large amounts of data.
+In lieu of maintaining storage systems on site, utilizing a **cloud storage** service is an alternative for data providers and researchers looking to store large amounts of data.
 Cloud storage providers, such as through Google Drive, Dropbox, Box, Microsoft OneDrive, and other vendors, manage the physical infrastructure and allocate storage space to the user on an as needed (and contracted) basis.
 This saves the user the capital costs and technical expertise required to set up their own on-site storage, but comes with the tradeoff of placing the data under the control of a third party.
 Cloud services by definition require and enable remote access to data, which may prohibit the use of cloud storage under some data sharing agreements.
 However, many research universities have agreements with cloud service providers in the acknowledgement that the scalability of the storage solution and the resources for security that major cloud services providers can provide outweigh the benefits of maintaining their own storage on site.

+- secure FTP (various variants)
+- encrypted CDROM or hard drive + courrier

 ---